-The goals of treatment for acute low back pain are to relieve pain, improve function, reduce time away from work, and develop coping strategies through education.
+The goals of treatment for acute low back pain are to relieve pain, improve function, reduce time away from work and to develop coping strategies through education.
 Optimising treatment may minimise the development of chronic pain, which accounts for most of the health care costs related to low back pain.

-Michael Christofis is expert in the assessment of musculoskeletal injuries, including acute low back pain.
-The earlier you see him, the quicker he can help get the problem under control and get you back to work, sport and life.
+Physiotherapists are expert in the assessment of musculoskeletal injuries, including acute low back pain.
+The earlier you get treated, the sooner the problem will be kept under control and help you get you back to work, sport and life.

 Book today 9777 1048.
 All covid-19 protocols in place.